-Updated 10/1/17.
-As consumers, you put great effort into educating yourself on proper skin care, which means looking at ingredients before purchasing skin products to make sure there are no harsh or harmful ingredients being used.
+Updated 12/2/19.
+As consumers, you put great effort into educating yourself on proper skincare, which means looking at ingredients before purchasing skin products to make sure there are no harsh or harmful ingredients being used.

 Did you know that Vitamins A and E are actually alcohols even though they don’t mention the word alcohol in their name?
 Alcohols can be humectants, solvents, emulsifiers, surfactants, and antioxidants.

-Beneficial alcohols commonly used in skin care products include:
+Beneficial alcohols (those with a high molecular weight) commonly used in skincare products include:

 Tocopherol (Vitamin E, a free radical fighting antioxidant)